Does God Really Predestine Lives? (Series Part 8)

 No, Ye Are Definitely NOT gods

-There is a common understanding of a crucial passage of the Bible in John 10 that many—perhaps, the majority—of Christians grossly misunderstand.
-It is the kind of error that results when we do not pay attention to textual as well as cultural contexts.
-To properly situate the passage, we need to address some fundamentals that may be lost on us today.
+There is a common understanding of a crucial passage of the Bible in John 10 that many—perhaps the majority—of Christians grossly misunderstand.
+It is the error that results when we ignore textual and cultural contexts.
+To properly situate the passage, we must address some fundamentals that may be lost on us today.

 Continue Reading